 But what happens when a child isn't afraid— and follows the monsters back to their world?
 They become exiles in her universe, and find some other mythical creatures that are fellow refugees as well.

-Heroes in all shapes and sizes — just ask the Boxtrolls!
+Heroes come in all shapes and sizes, just ask the Boxtrolls!
 These mischievous and good-hearted creatures have lovingly raised a human boy named "Eggs" in their cavern below the bustling streets of Cheesebridge.

 Their peaceful lives are suddenly upended when evil Archibald Snatcher decides to capture the lovable misfits.
 It's up to Eggs and his friend, Winnie, to save the quirky, box-wearing creatures he calls family.

-No humans allowed in Dracula's five-stake resort — Hotel Transylvania is strictly a place where monsters and their families come to play!
+No humans allowed in Dracula's luxury resort.
+Hotel Transylvania is strictly a place where monsters and their families come to play!

 Christina Ricci stars in this oldie-but-goodie about a young girl named Kat who befriends a very friendly ghost.

 The story begins with an irritable woman, Ms. Carrigan, who inherits an old, rickety house in New England from her deceased father.
 She is furious when she finds out the house is haunted by the (not-so-scary) Casper, and employs a "professional ghost exterminator" (played by Dan Ackroyd) to get rid of him.
 When that doesn't work, she hired a "ghost psychiatrist", who arrives at the house with his daughter, Kat.

 Kat and Casper become fast friends as they work to save the home that houses Casper andhis three ghost uncles, from the mean Ms. Carrigan.